JaphyHigg/cs50x-course-quizzer/README.md

 16) What is an aggregate function?
 17) What are the two ways you can combine tables?
 18) How does the LIKE keyword work?

+#### Week 8 - HTML, CSS, Javascript, and the Internet
+1) What are access points?
+What are some examples of them?
+2) What is a packet?
+3) What is TCP/IP?
+4) What are port numbers?
+5) What is DNS?
+DHCP?
+6) What is HTTP?
+7) What is curl?
+8) What is HTML?
+9) [HTML] - What are tags and attributes?
+10) [HTML] - What are meta tags?
+11) What is an HTML entity?
+How are they used?
+12) [HTML] - What are some things that are generally located in the <head> of an HTML file?
+13) What is CSS?
+14) What are three different ways CSS can be added to a webpage?
+15) [CSS] - What is a class?
+What is an id?
+How are they used?
+How are they different?
+16) What is Bootstrap?
+17) What is Javascript?
+18) What are two different ways Javascript can be added to a webpage?
+19) What is an anonymous function?
+20) In a broad sense, what are the roles/relationships between HTML, CSS, and Javascript?
+21) What is the DOM?
+22) What is jQuery?